Skip to main content

 Argument/OptionDescription

-[name]The name of the plugin to run.
+[name]Required, the name of the plugin to run.

---args=[args]Shell-style arguments passed to the plugin.
+[args]Optional, shell-style arguments passed to the plugin.

 To access the arguments in the plugin, use job.args:

--- ~/.config/yazi/plugins/test.yazi/init.lua
+-- ~/.config/yazi/plugins/test.yazi/main.lua

 return {